Admission Requirements for School Counseling

 - Submit to the UNI Admissions Office:

-Official transcript of all previous graduate and undergraduate credit which will be forwarded to the department from the Admissions Office.
+Official transcripts of all previous graduate and undergraduate credit which will be forwarded to the department from the Admissions Office.

 Intent to Apply Form (Please send in immediately.)

 Three (3) letters of recommendation (.pdf--can be filled out online and then printed out) from professionals who are familiar with your work or volunteer experience.
 You cannot use personal friends or relatives.

 - Writing Sample (e.g., course project, honors thesis)